timothyclifford/planet-earth/README.md

 ## Data, visualisations & research

+- [Climate Analytics](https://climateanalytics.org/) publish a wide range of data and tools covering most aspects of climate change
+- [Climate Action Tracker](https://climateactiontracker.org/) is an independent scientific analysis that tracks government climate action and measures it against the globally agreed Paris Agreement
 - [Our world in data](https://ourworldindata.org/) publishes large amounts of data and reports covering all aspects of humanity
 - [MIT Interactive Climate Change Simulator](https://en-roads.climateinteractive.org/scenario.html?v=2.7.6) allows users to tweak the different factors to see the anticipated positive or negative effect
 - [UN Sustainable Development Goals tracker](https://sdg-tracker.org/) publishes data reporting on progress toward the UN goals